Imagining a New Place by novelist Chris Hall + Me and COVID – Happiness Between Tails

 Chris Hall has been wonderfully prolific over the last few years.
 She’s published three novels and a short story collection!
 Originally from the UK, she describes herself as “a compulsive story-teller, cat slave and hen keeper.”
 To sample her short fiction, fan fiction, mini-series, and poetry, as well as to follow her on her various social media, check out her website.

 “Song of the Sea Goddess,” her most recent novel, is set where she lives now, the Western Cape of South Africa.
+(Listen to a sample of the audiobook version h-e-r-e.)
 Here she describes why she decided to depict a South Africa different from how it is in real life…

 “From the Writer’s desk” by Chris Hall